skirexwastaken/NumScript/README.md

 The first block defines the variable name, with the value 00.
 The second block defines the value of that variable, with the value 01 10.

-These blocks are then passed back to the parser and they are used as parameters in the executed function.
+These blocks are then passed back to the interpreter and they are used as parameters in the executed function.

 ### 5. Execution Result
-The parser assigns the blocks as parameters for the target function, and the result is printed to the console.
+The interpreter assigns the blocks as parameters for the target function, and the result is printed to the console.

 ### Summary
 Tokenizer -> Splits code into numeric token pairs.

 Executor -> Reads and sends each line for execution.

-Parser -> Determines which function each token pair represents and sets its arguments.
+interpreter -> Determines which function each token pair represents and sets its arguments.

-Lexer -> Groups tokens into logical blocks and evaluates their values.
+interpreteoperandAssembler -> Groups tokens into logical blocks and evaluates their values.

 Console Output -> Displays the final result after execution.